 The Central Nervous System

 Copyright © Nucleus Medical Media, Inc.

-Parkinson’s disease occurs when areas of the brain, including an area called the substantia nigra, is slowly destroyed.
+Parkinson's disease occurs when areas of the brain, including an area called the substantia nigra, is slowly destroyed.
 The exact reason for this destruction is not completely known.
-In some patients, it may be due to genetic, environmental, or a combination of both causes.
+In some people, it may be related to genetics, environment, or a combination of both.
 The end result is a deprivation in the brain of an important neurochemical, called dopamine.
 Dopamine helps regulate movement, and its loss leads to increased tone, rigidity, and slowness of movement.
-Lack of dopamine results in the symptoms associated with Parkinson’s disease.
+Lack of dopamine results in the symptoms associated with Parkinson's disease.

 What are the risk factors for Parkinson’s disease?